jaspector

 Oregon permits are required for new construction and for many structural, electrical, plumbing, and mechanical alterations.

-Typical processing time is No public countywide estimate located; inspections can be scheduled online after issuance..
+Building permit processing times in Jackson County (Unincorporated Area), OR typically run No public countywide estimate located; inspections can be scheduled online after issuance..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Jackson County (Unincorporated Area), OR.
 The following work is generally exempt: Detached, nonhabitable, one-story accessory structures under 200 square feet and under 15 feet average roof height; Patio or porch covers not more than 200 square feet and not more than 12 feet average roof height, if at least 3 feet from property lines; Decks not more than 30 inches above adjacent grade; Wood, wire mesh, or chain link fences under 7 feet; Private sidewalks, slabs, and driveways not more than 30 inches above grade and not over a basement or story below; Finish work such as paint, paper, tile, cabinets, countertops, and similar finishes; Door and window replacement with no structural changes.
+When in doubt, confirm with the local building department before starting work.